jehutting/omxplayer-player/README.md

 The player starts playing the first file on the list.

-Pressing the play button pauses the playing.
+Pressing the Play button pauses the playing.
 Again pressing the Play button, the playing is resumed.

 When the player is playing the LED is on.
 During the paused state the LED is blinking.

-The next button stops the current one being played and the player continuous to play the next one on the list.
+The Next button stops the current one being played and the player continuous to play the next one on the list.

-The previous button stops the current one being played, and the player continouous with the previous one on the list.
+The Previous button stops the current one being played, and the player continouous with the previous one on the list.

 Playing of the files is continuously: when reaching the end of the list, it continuous with the first one.
 Therefore the sequence is : first => ... last => first ... etc.
-Pressing the previous button when the first file is the current one being played, the player continuous the playing of the last file.,
+Pressing the Previous button when the first file is the current one being played, the player continuous the playing of the last file.,

 The main target is the controlling of omxplayer by the GPIO.
 However, it can also be controlled by the keyboard.